gl186/SprintFinish/README.md

 This README provides an overview of the SprintFinish RESTful API, installation instructions, usage guidelines, testing procedures, contribution guidelines, and license information

-This pyhthon API integration will accept GEL variant descrtiptions (ie. c.
+This pyhthon API integration will accept GEL variant descriptions (ie. c.
 4375C>T) and provide valid and accurate genome, transcript and protein variant descriptions.
-This product will gather the information from Variant Validator REST aPI and return the data as a Pyhton dictionary.
+This product will gather the information from Variant Validator REST aPI and return the data as a Python dictionary.

 # About rest_variantValidator